Burkhardt/Umoya/README.md

 If you have an idea or found a bug, open an issue to discuss it.

 ## Credits to open source projects used as reference
 This project is inspired from couple of open source projects on nuget server.
-ZMOD Repo has many customize features for Software AG ZMOD, However It also has code/stacks from other open source projects of nuget servers, either as reference or actually porting pieces of code.
+ZMOD Repo has many customize features for Software AG MLW, However It also has code/stacks from other open source projects of nuget servers, either as reference or actually porting pieces of code.

 Credits:
  * [Official NuGet.Server](https://github.com/NuGet/NuGet.Server) under Apache License Version 2.0